aymanalqadhi/Willow/README.md

 Willow takes a more oriented approach in its language.
 The keyword class has been renamed to manager.
-Global declarations and functions are called and used inside of the manager in a more c# fashion to accomplish our goals in the program.
+Global declarations and functions are called and used inside of the manager in a more c# class fashion to accomplish our goals in the program.
 In the example code below we could say: The manager manages all of the hello functions in this file.
 When we say it in this fashion then the class becomes easier to understand.
+If the identifier was changed to game, then it would be the manager manages all of the game functions in this file.
+Taking this approach is straight forward.

     hello manager
     {